netstart/POCs/redis/04-redis-spring-actuator/readme.md

 #### Gauges
 A Gauge measures and returns the observed value when the meter is published (or queried).

+Gauge gives us instantaneous data like the length of a queue

 A gauge is a handle to get the current value.
 Typical examples for gauges would be the size of a collection or map or number of threads in a running state.